imoscovitz/wittgenstein/README.md

 ## Issues
 If you encounter any issues, or if you have feedback or improvement requests for how wittgenstein could be made more helpful for you, please post them to [issues](https://github.com/imoscovitz/wittgenstein/issues), and I'll respond.

+## Changelog
+The latest stable version is pip-installable version 0.1.6.

+The repo contains the following (non-stable/in-progress) changes:
+- Training speed optimizations (~10x)
+- Support for training on iterable datatypes besides DataFrames, such as numpy arrays and python lists
+- Compatibility with sklearn ensembling metalearners
+- predict_proba returns probas in neg, pos order
+- Certain parameters (hyperparameters, random_state, etc.) should now be passed into IREP/RIPPER constructors rather than the fit method.

 ## Contributing
 Contributions are welcome!
 If you are interested in contributing, let me know at ilan.moscovitz@gmail.com or on [linkedin](https://www.linkedin.com/in/ilan-moscovitz/).